ardanlabs/gotraining/00-slides/readme.md

-## Go Training Exercises
+## Go Training
+This is a 3 day, 21 hour bootcamp style course for existing developers who are looking to gain a working understanding of Go.

+*Note: This material has been designed to be taught in a classroom environment.
+The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*

 ## Day 1

-On this day we take a tour of the language.
-We learn the keywords, built-in functions and syntax.
+On this day we take our initial tour of the language.
+We learn about variables, types, data structures, interfaces and concurrency.
 We also explore what is idiomatic and how the language is very orthogonal.
 This includes following the community standards for coding and style.

 #### Slides